vargvinter/cert/24 Task Scheduling.md

 ### Truth Test Constraints

-if the given Closure returns true, the task will execute as long as no other constraining conditions prevent the task from running
+if the given Closure returns `true`, the task will execute as long as no other constraining conditions prevent the task from running

 ```php
 $schedule->command('emails:send')->daily()->when(function () {